Your gallbladder and your metabolism

 Lots of people are successfully doing the diet without a gallbladder, but it does put extra pressure on your pancreas and liver to pick up the slack in processing dietary and stored fat.
 Since Phase 3 includes lots of healthy fats, your pancreas and liver will be doing the heavy lifting, so it’s important to support them.

 - Chew, chew, chew.
 Chewing your food well will also help break down foods before they hit your digestive tract.
-So slow down and take your time.
-Westchester University of Pennsylvania suggests chewing your food 30 to 50 times per mouthful.
+So slow down and take your time, try chewing your food 30 to 50 times per mouthful.
 It seems like a lot, but this is essential for those without a gallbladder.

 Apples and Asian Pears

 Avocados (Use a lot of lemon, lime, and cilantro to help break down the healthy fat)

 Salmon (Use a lot of lemon, lime, and cilantro to help break down the healthy fat)

 - Include the optional grain on Phase 3 dinner just once or twice a week.
 This forces your body to work harder to process stored fats, rather than relying on quick-absorbing carbs for fuel.
 And make sure to add extra veggies so all of that cellulose will enhance your struggling fat digestion.